herefishyfish/google-maps-vue-tutorialkit/src/content/tutorial/3-examples/1-uber-style-pin-drop/5-animating-the-pin/content.md

 }
 ```

-We can also use these events to disable the savable button while the pin is moving.
-This way, the user won't be able to save the location until the pin has stopped moving.
+To enhance the user experience, we can leverage these events to temporarily disable the save button while the pin is in motion.
+This ensures that the user cannot save the location until the pin has settled into its final position, preventing accidental or incorrect saves.

 ```html
 <Button